 - be readily returned to the closed position.

-You must obtain a building consent before installing a pool barrier (except for a safety cover for a small heated pool).
+You must obtain a building consent before installing a pool barrier, even if the pool itself is temporary.

 Mandatory inspections every three years